Jzjsnow/navi-complexity/README.md

 - **LSI_from_ksp.py** is used to calculate the local search information from the k shortest paths.
 (Results section 3).

-- **GSI.py** reproduces the amount of global search information according to ref [1] (Results sections 2 & 3).
+- **GSI.py** reproduces the amount of global search information according to ref.
+[1] (Results sections 2 & 3).

 - **funcs.py** includes the basic functions for the calculations in the networks.

 - **iofiles.py** includes the I/O functions for saving and loading the files.

 ## Data description
-All the data supporting the program is included in ./src_data/
+All the data supporting the program is included in ./src_data/.

 ## References
 [1] Gallotti, R., Porter,  M.  A.  & Barthelemy, M. Lost in transportation: Information measures and cognitive limits in multilayer navigation.
 Science Advances 2, e1500445 (2016).